zachomedia/oidc-authservice/README.md

   * :warning: This option used to be called `STATIC_DESTINATION_URL`.
 For backwards compatibility, the old environment variable is also checked.
 * **AFTER_LOGOUT_URL** URL to redirect the user to after they log out.
+* **STRICT_SESSION_VALIDATION** Be strict about session validity by quering the OIDC provider for the validity of the token at each individual request, by hitting the userinfo endpoint.
+This ensures the authservice can detect an OIDC token has been revoked on the OIDC provider immediately, and destroy its own session.
+However, it may increase the load on the OIDC provider and introduces additional latency.
+  Disabled by default, enable with "on" OR "true".

 **Platform-Specific**
 * **STATIC_PAGE_GITLAB_LOGOUT_URL** URL to use for GitLab's static `after_logout` page.